wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 ## Using Angular to create Web Components

 Now, let’s get meta.
-Throughout this series, we’ve been discussing how to use Web Components in various frameworks, but what if the framework could be used to create Web Components.
-That is what is accomplished with [Angular Elements](https://angular.io/guide/elements).
+Throughout this series, we’ve discussed using Web Components in various frameworks, but what if we could use the framework to create Web Components?
+That is where [Angular Elements](https://angular.io/guide/elements) come into play.
 So if you really like Angular, you never have to leave the ecosystem.

 ## Conclusion